Udit365/MATLAB-Essentials/MATLAB_Basics/Charting_In_MATLAB.md

 hold on
 plot(x,sin(x)+ cos(x))
 ```

 If we don't use the `hold on` command then, our plots will get overwritten by the the newly created plot.

 #### log-log Plot

 ---

-In a log-log plot the axes scales are in logarithimic scales and hence, we can't get negative numbers in these types of plots.
+In a log-log plot the axes scales are in logarithmic scales and hence, we can't get negative numbers in these types of plots.

 To get quick help on log-log plots, pass the following command :

 ```matlab
 help loglog
 ```

-Now, let's plot the curves in logarithimic scales :
+Now, let's plot the curves in logarithmic scales :

 ```matlab
 loglog(x,y)
 ```

 #### Labelling the Plot :

 Let's plot a simple chart before tying out the various labelling options :

 ```matlab
 % Initialize the vector
 t = [0:0.01:0.98];